-Welcome to Painting the Nile as I chart the progress of my PhD exploring the art of some incredible women of the nineteenth century.
-Women travellers in the Orient (a nineteenth century term for the area we now know as North Africa and the Middle East) became an increasing phenomenon as the century progressed.
+Welcome to Painting the Nile as I chart the progress of my PhD exploring women artists and travellers in the Orient in the nineteenth century.
+The numbers of European women travelling to the Orient (a nineteenth century term for the area we now know as North Africa and the Middle East) increased greatly as the century progressed.